apigee/edge-gcp/multinode-autoscale/jinja/README.md

 - Install gcloud sdk from https://cloud.google.com/sdk/downloads
 - Initialize your account

+## Apigee Private Cloud
+Please go through http://docs.apigee.com/private-cloud/content/version-41705 to know more about Apigee Edge Private Cloud.

 ## Apigee Deployment on GCP

+At this point of time supported topologies are 2,5 , 7 and 9 .
+Additionally for 5,7,9 topologies you can setup auto scaling.
+When set of auto scaling, Routers and MP's are configured in seperate nodes.

 Edge Topology- 2 node
 ![Deployment Template](/images/2node.png)